 I have just shifted to my new place and definitely home automation is one of the first few things that I will doing.
 Ideas are of course aplenty, but implementation takes time and budget. 😄 Fortunately, some of the ‘smart’ feature already comes out of the box when I bought my appliance.
 I didn’t have to even think.
-Let me take stock of the smart stuff at home.
+Let me take stock of the smart things around the house.

 No. 1 – LG Appliances